Kurtonitj Indigenous Protected Area

 Plants and animals classified as endangered at a national level find a home at Kurtonitj including the spot-tailed quoll.
 Other important species here include the growling grass frog, southern toadlet and the brolga.
 Kurtonitj is an important part of the Budj Bim eco-tourism strategy, with visitors able to see features like stone eel traps and house sites and smoking trees.
 The impressive chain of wetlands in the central section of Kurtonitj is a haven for bird watching.

 Declared as an Indigenous Protected Area on 25 November 2009, Kurtonitj is owned by the Gunditj Mirring Traditional Owners Aboriginal Corporation and managed by the Winda-Mara Aboriginal Corporation on behalf of the Gunditjmara people.
-Kurtonitj IPA is managed in line with World Conservation Union Category VI - Managed Resource Protected Area: Protected Area managed mainly for the sustainable use of natural ecosystems.
+Kurtonitj IPA is managed in line with International Union for Conservation of Nature Category VI - Managed Resource Protected Area: Protected Area managed mainly for the sustainable use of natural ecosystems.